cstim240/nba_injuryrating/README.md

 ### Business question: "Which NBA players are the most injury-prone based on historical data?"

+Quick link to the data viz:
 https://public.tableau.com/views/NBA2024-25PlayerInjuryData/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

 ### Audience: Fantasy Basketball Players, Casual fans, etc.

 ## Setup and Usage
-- Big picture: Scrape data with SeleniumBase and BeautifulSoup4 -> Save to SQLite database -> Analyze with SQL / pandas -> Export query to CSV -> Import CSV into Tableau
+- Big picture: Scrape data with SeleniumBase and BeautifulSoup4 -> Save to SQLite database -> Analyze with SQL / pandas -> Export query to CSV -> Get player data from Basketball Reference --> Import CSVs into Tableau
-- Current objective: Acquire a source for player minutes so we can further filter players in our analysis - we want top 150 players in minutes played
-  - Sum the injury duration per periods, then sum the sums for each player
-  - Find the most common injuries
-  - Filter out starters from bench players
-  - Create an injury rating per injury type
+- Current objective: Embed tableau onto github pages

 ## Dataset and Data Collection Notes
 - Since injury data will keep growing and changing over time, we have decided to only acquire data from the indicated season (2024-25 via modifiable cutoff_date) using a one-time snapshot with injury_scraper VS. a live-automated data scraping program which is likely to get detected as a bot by the website.